AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/adobe-campaign-managed-services.md

 ### Map attributes and identities {#map}

-Select XDM fields to export with the profiles and map them to the corresponding Adobe Campaign fields.
+Select XDM fields to export with the profiles and map them to the corresponding Adobe Campaign fields.[Learn more on identity and attributes selection for email marketing destinations](overview.md)

 >[!IMPORTANT]
 >